redimp/otterwiki/otterwiki/help_admin.md

 ### Branding

 In the <span class="help-button"><span class="btn btn-square btn-sm"><i class="fas fa-cogs"></i></span> Application Preferences</span> the <span class="help-button">Site Name</span>, which is
-displayed in the navigation bar on the top of the site and in emaila, can be configured.
+displayed in the navigation bar on the top of the site and in emails, can be configured.

 The <span class="help-button">Site Logo</span> is displayed next to the site